Scotch Thistle

 Habitat and Origin

-Scotch Thistle is native to Europe and Asia.
+Scotch thistle is native to Europe and eastern Asia.
 It was introduced to North America during the 19th century as a garden ornamental.
-It is still occasionally grown as a garden curiosity due to its large size, unusual foliage, and large flowers.

-While Scotch Thistle is drought tolerant, it tends to prefer moist soils.
-It is typically found along roadsides and in disturbed areas, as well as in irrigation ditches, riverbanks, pasturelands, and construction sites.
+While Scotch thistle is drought tolerant, it tends to prefer moist soils.
+It typically grows along roadsides and in disturbed areas, as well as in irrigation ditches, riverbanks, pasturelands and construction sites.

 Ecological:

-- Dense stands become impassable and severely limit animals’ access to grazing land and water.
+- Dense stands become impassable and limit animals’ access to grazing land and water.

-- If eaten, the spines can cause injury to the animal, particularly around the mouth.
+- If eaten, the spines can cause injury to animals, particularly around the mouth.

 Economic: